Layle H. Nield

 Funeral Service is November 2nd at 1 p.m. in the Salt River Ward Building South of the Temple on Hwy 89 in Afton.

-To send flowers to Layle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Layle Nield, please visit our floral store.